HarrietLy/Minesweeper/README.md

 1. The game ends when
 either user wins when all cell numbers in the grid are revealed without any mine exploded or user loses when they left click on a mine
+2. In either case we display all the mines

 # Wireframe
 1. MineToGo: 100